eicket/myIQRadio/README.md

 ## Headless operation

 This repository also contains two main classes to demo a minimal implementation without GUI.
-The headless.DAXIQ demonstrates a minimal implementation for receiving a baseband VITA49 IQ packet stream.
+The headless.DAXIQ class demonstrates a minimal implementation for receiving a baseband VITA49 IQ packet stream.
-The headless.DAX demonstrates how to receive an audio VITA49 stream at a fixed 24000 samples per sec rate from a slice receiver.
+The headless.DAX class demonstrates how to receive an audio VITA49 stream at a fixed 24000 samples per sec rate from a slice receiver.

 ## Filter display utility